One of the major events of 2022 was the passing of Queen Elizabeth II.

-The state funeral was attended by 2,000 guests at Westminster Abbey including King Charles III, members of the British royal family, European royalty, the Emperor and Empress of Japan and scores of world leaders as well as British and Commonwealth dignitaries.
+The state funeral was attended by around 2,000 guests at Westminster Abbey including King Charles III, members of the British royal family, European royalty, the Emperor and Empress of Japan and scores of world leaders as well as British and Commonwealth dignitaries.

-An estimated two million people then lined the route of the slow procession taking the Queen’s coffin from the abbey to St George’s Chapel inside Windsor Castle.
+An estimated two million people lined the route of the slow procession taking the Queen’s coffin from the abbey to St George’s Chapel inside Windsor Castle.

 A private burial inside the Chapel was marked by an intimate service of prayers and hymns attended just by members of the royal family.

-Earlier, the Dean of Westminster, the Very Reverend David Hoyle, opened the funeral service with words of gratitude for the Queen’s “long life of selfless service” and her “unswerving commitment to a high calling over so many years as Queen and head of the Commonwealth”.
+Earlier the Dean of Westminster, the Very Reverend David Hoyle, opened the funeral service with words of gratitude for the Queen’s “long life of selfless service” and her “unswerving commitment to a high calling over so many years as Queen and head of the Commonwealth”.

 “Praise God for her constant example of Christian faith and devotion,” he added.

 The Archbishop of Canterbury, the Most Reverend Justin Welby, said the Queen had touched “a multitude of lives”.